 Once you’ve got a budget, turn it upside-down!

-When most people budget to save money, they start with their income then take out expenses to see what’s left over for saving on the bottom.
+When most people budget to save money, they start with their income and then take out expenses to see what’s left over for saving on the bottom.
 If they have a little left for savings, there’s no motivation to cut needless expenses.

-Instead, take out the money you want to save each month first then list your expenses.
+Instead, take out the money you want to save each month first, then list your expenses.
 If there isn’t enough to cover your expenses, then you’ll have to start cutting spending without sacrificing saving.